Hoovy-Team/FNF-Pop-Engine-Legacy/README.md

 1. `8` Key For player 2 offset
 2. `9` Key For player 1 offset

 - Chart State have new stuff, please check it out!
+(Srr but there no)
 - Note glow from [ProjectFNF](https://github.com/aflacc/ProjectFNF)
 - Botplay its from [Xgen Engine](https://github.com/Twingamerdudes/XGen) (i change some stuff lol)